eborrallo/app-services-ts/README.md

 > ⚠️ IMPORTANT NOTE:
 >The main goal of this project is how to implement different services in typescript in a single repo (Monolit) but with a clear structure and a good practices to split it in Microservices if was necessary .
-Some of the services are not already finalized, because in a real project the implementation part will change to much and the idea is to do only the common part here but the main idea is to show how to implement it.
+Some of the services are not already finalized, because in a real project the implementation part will change to much and the idea is to do only the common part here .

 The architecture chose and implemented here was DDD  (Domain Driven Design) with a CQRS pattern (Command Query Responsibility Segregation) and Event Sourcing.
 If you know DDD the scaffolding of the project will be very familiar to you.
 If not I will recommend you to read about it